Sioux Falls Stampede

-The Sioux Falls Stampede are a Tier I junior ice hockey team based in Sioux Falls, South Dakota.
+The Sioux Falls Stampede are a junior ice hockey team based in Sioux Falls, South Dakota.
 The Stampede are members of the Western Conference of the United States Hockey League (USHL).
 The team plays home games at the Denny Sanford Premier Center, the largest facility in capacity and size in the USHL.
 The team was established in 1999.

-The team holds three Clark Cup championships, winning most recently in the 2018–19 season, two conference and one division championships, and was awarded the Anderson Cup in the 2005–06 season for the league's highest win percentage.
-The organization holds the USHL single-season attendance record at 200,597 fans over the 2015–16 season and are a five-time USHL organization of the year recipient.
-Forty-two former players have skated in the National Hockey League (NHL).
+The team holds four Clark Cup championships, winning most recently in the 2025–26 season, three conference and one division championships, and was awarded the Anderson Cup in the 2005–06 season for the league's highest win percentage.
+The organization holds the USHL single-season attendance record at 200,597 fans over the 2015–16 season and are a six-time USHL organization of the year recipient.
+Forty-four former players have skated in the National Hockey League (NHL).

 History

 Foundation

 Discussions began as early as 1994 to bring a United States Hockey League (USHL) expansion to the city of Sioux Falls.
-Expansion talks failed on three separate occasions, including a bid by Wisconsin Capitols owner Geoffrey Kelley to relocate to Sioux Falls, due to the city's failure to provide a permanent home and publicly-backed funds.
+Expansion talks failed on three separate occasions, including a bid by Wisconsin Capitols owner Geoffrey Kelly to relocate to Sioux Falls, due to the city's failure to provide a permanent home and publicly-backed funds.
 The Minnehaha Ice and Recreation Center and Expo Ice Arena at the W.H.
 Lyon Fairgrounds were in contention to host the team, however, both lacked sufficient locker rooms or accommodations for fans to meet league demands.
 The Sioux Falls Arena was also presented as an option, but was written off due to poor sight lines and potential scheduling conflicts with other tenants.

 In 1998, the Minnesota-based investment firm Central Ventures, Inc., led by Brian Schoenborn, expressed interest in adding a USHL team to the Sioux Falls sports landscape.
 The firm and local investment group Sioux Falls Sports, LLC. made an official proposal on January 26, 1998, to the league at its annual board of governors meeting held in Lincoln, Nebraska.
 Unlike other proposals, the investment firm was willing to help privately fund improvements at an existing facility or the construction of a new arena with help from the city.

 On May 26, 1998, league president Gino Gasparini awarded Sioux Falls a franchise to begin play in September 1999.
 The city finalized a deal that would upgrade the existing Sioux Falls Arena for an estimated $1 million funded between the city and team.
 In choosing the team name, the ownership group set up a telephone line fans called to make suggestions.
 On September 30, 1998, after more than 140 name submissions were filed, the official name Stampede and American bison logo were unveiled to represent the new Sioux Falls franchise.